Does Home Insurance Cover Food Spoilage from Power Outages?

 • For appliance failures: document the malfunction with a repair technician's written diagnosis

-Step 5 — File promptly Contact your insurer as soon as possible.
+Step 5, File promptly Contact your insurer as soon as possible, most now offer online portals or mobile apps in addition to phone claims.
 Provide your policy number, the date and cause of the loss, your photo documentation, and your itemized food inventory.

 Pros